Columbia-class submarine: Propulsion

 In 2014, Northrop Grumman was chosen as the prime designer and manufacturer of Columbias turbine generator units.
 That same year Leonardo DRS was selected as the main propulsion motor and propulsion motor drive provider.
 The lead ship motor was delivered to Electric Boat in August 2022.

 Various types of electric motors have and are being developed for military and non-military vessels.
-Types being considered for future U.S. submarines include permanent magnet motors (PMM) being developed by General Dynamics and Newport News Shipbuilding, and high-temperature superconducting synchronous motors, being developed by American Superconductors and General Atomics.
-More recent data shows that the U.S. Navy appears to be focusing on permanent-magnet, radial-gap electric propulsion motors.
+Types being considered for future US submarines include permanent magnet motors (PMM) being developed by General Dynamics and Newport News Shipbuilding, and high-temperature superconducting synchronous motors, being developed by American Superconductors and General Atomics.
+More recent data shows that the US Navy appears to be focusing on permanent-magnet, radial-gap electric propulsion motors.
 The design switched from PMM to an advanced induction motor.
 In 2013, permanent magnet motors were tested on the Large Scale Vehicle II for possible application on late-production Virginia-class submarines, as well as future submarines.
 Siemens AG PMMs are used on Type 212 submarines in service with the German and Italian navies.